 The bait shown in the video was a paste that was made from one teaspoon of egg yolk, two teaspoons of flour and three drops of vanilla extract.
 I decided to make some and try it out.
 It turns out we didn't have any vanilla extract so I substituted Grand Marnier.
 I figured it would add both odor and flavor.
-The fish seemed to like it!
+The fish liked it!

 I had imported a gel tanago bait some time ago, but people complained that it didn't stay on the hook well.
 I think that may be because people here frequently cast to micros rather than just fishing nearly under their rod tip like tanago anglers do in Japan.
 Still, the gel really didn't stay on the hook well so I stopped importing it.

 The egg and flour bait is pretty sticky, though, and I found that it does stay on the hook nicely.
 It is just a bit tricky to get onto the hook, but I found that if you use the hook almost like a scoop, and scoop up some of the bait in the bend of a tanago hook it works pretty well.

 The best thing about it is that it works!
 I had found a spot on the stream where a shoal of micros were milling about in maybe 4-6" of water.
 Using a 13' rod and no more than about 5' of line, I lowered an Owner Smallest tanago hook with some of the egg and flour bait into the shoal and got a hit within a second.